mitin001/transcriber/blog/podcasts/club-random/whitney-cummings.md

 > I don't want my shirt to be $3.

 Consumers think they want it, but ultra-low prices for crappy goods made at a great humanitarian cost only benefit the corporations.
 There's always a catch.

+[people pleasing]: /blog/books/lindsay-gibson/2019/03-the-suffering-self.md